Reducing Spatial Discretization Error on Coarse CFD Simulations Using an OpenFOAM-Embedded Deep Learning Framework: Results and Discussion

 We first analyze the model's behavior induced by the resolution reduction from the fine to the coarse mesh.
 For this purpose, we define the reduction factor $F_r$ as the ratio between the number of cells of the fine mesh and the coarse one in each of the main directions:

 where $m$ is the number of cells.
 As the reduction between meshes is isotropic, the reduction factor is the same in the directions of $x$ and $y$.
 We conducted the sensitivity study varying the resolution factor and observing the error by the multi-step mean absolute percentage error $\Psi$ under the same training conditions.
 The training with each mesh predicts just one timestep, so we fix the number of accumulated time steps $T$ to 1, obtaining 399 training snapshots.
 We establish the number of epochs or training iterations to 100, with a callback to reduce the learning rate by a factor of 0.5 if the loss does not decrease after six epochs.
+The obtained weighting factors (described in~\eqref{eq:weighting_loss}) were almost constant for each of the coarse discretizations analysed.
+For this reason and for carrying out a fair comparison, we employed the same weighting factors in this sensitivity analysis.

-Figure~\ref{fig:resolution} (a) and Figure~\ref{fig:resolution} (b) gather the evolution of the error of each component of the velocity of the training data once the training process is completed.
+Figures~\ref{fig:resolution}(a) and~\ref{fig:resolution}(b) gather the resulting value of the loss function of each component of the velocity once the training process is completed (last epoch value).
 Regarding the effect of the resolution factor, we observe a lower degradation in the prediction of the Deep-Convection model compared with the baseline solver for the x-component of the velocity.
 A similar degradation is observed for the y-component.
 For a resolution factor of $\times 4$, the reduction in the loss for the $\bar{u}_x$ is 45\% and for $\bar{u}_y$ 37\%, while in the case of $\times 32$, the x-component exhibits a reduction of 70\% and the y-component 39\%.
 These percentages may be controlled by varying the weighting factors of~\eqref{eq:weighting_loss}.

-In Figure~\ref{fig:resolution} (c), we show the computational time required to execute one epoch of the training $t_{epoch}$.
+Figure~\ref{fig:resolution}(c) shows the computational time required to execute one epoch of the training $t_{epoch}$.
 We observe that this computation time decreases drastically with the increase of the resolution factor.
-This makes the training for a reduction of 2x unfeasible due to its computational cost and the feasibility of the 4x case dependent on the available resources.
-For this reason, to test the model in the worst conditions, we decided to continue the experiments with the mesh with an 8x reduction factor.
+This makes the training for a reduction of x2 unfeasible due to its computational cost and the feasibility of the x4 case dependent on the available resources.
+For this reason, to test the model in the worst conditions, we decided to continue the experiments with the mesh with an x8 reduction factor.